Gaudie

-The Gaudie is a student newspaper at the University of Aberdeen covering campus and local news.
-It has been in circulation since 1934 and is currently free of charge.
+The Gaudie is a student newspaper at the University of Aberdeen (UoA) covering campus and local news.
+It is the oldest independent student newspaper in Scotland according to The Guardian, being in circulation since 1934.
+It is available free of charge across the Old Aberdeen and Foresterhill campuses.
 It aims to print unbiased, student-focused articles.

 The Gaudie is partially funded by Aberdeen University Students' Association, and partially by its own advertising revenue.
-It currently consists of 32 pages split into the sections News, Features, Science and Environment, Opine, International, Puzzles, Satire, Life and Style, Arts, Gaming and Tech, and Sports.
+It currently consists of 28 pages split into News, Features, Science and Environment, Opine, International, Puzzles, Satire, Life and Style, Arts, and Sports.

-Between 2012 and 2014, The Gaudie saw a raft of changes.
-The website was given a full redesign (2012/13) and released alongside an app (2014).
-The paper itself has also had a major redesign for the Graduation edition.
-Since then, each edition has had some notable minor changes.
+As the transition from print to digital media has increased in recent years, The Gaudie has invested significant development in its online presence, with nearly 24,000 visitors from over 70 countries in the last year.

+The Gaudie continues to release fortnightly print editions, which consist of 400 papers distributed across campus.

+All UoA students are invited to submit articles for the various sections.

 History

-The Gaudie was first released in 1934 as a weekly student paper.
-It is recognised as one of the oldest student newspapers in Scotland and the United Kingdom, and in 2003 was stated as the oldest by the Guardian.
-It has been produced by Aberdeen's student association by students since its inception in 1934.
-It appeared in the press in 2003 when the then editorial team resigned in protest over the Aberdeen University Students' Association attempts to enforce content and restrict the budget and print run.
+The Gaudie was first released in 1934 as a weekly student paper, originally at a price of one penny.
+It is recognised as one of the oldest student newspapers in Scotland and the United Kingdom, and in 2003 was stated as the oldest in Scotland by The Guardian.
+It has been produced by Aberdeen students since its inception in 1934.
+It appeared in the press in 2003 when the then editorial team resigned in protest over attempts by Aberdeen University Students' Association to enforce content and restrict the budget and print run.

 Since 2009, the paper has successfully re-established itself around the King's College Campus, and Foresterhill.
 The paper has a number of notable past writers and editors including Alistair Darling and David Torrance.

-2003 Resignation controversy
+2003: Resignation controversy

-In 2003, there was outrage over the attempts by the Aberdeen University Students' Association to enforce content on the editorial team.
+In 2003, there was outrage over attempts by the Aberdeen University Students' Association (AUSA) to enforce content on the editorial team.
 AUSA believed that as the Students' Association paid for the paper, they were entitled to advertise the Association and its endeavours.
 Led by Mark Lindley-Highfield, the entire editorial team of the paper resigned.
 The issue was taken to Parliament by the MP for Shetland and Orkney, criticizing the Students' Association's "ill-advised move".
-During Lindley-Highfield's tenure, the paper doubled its number of pages and increased the proportion of the paper produced in colour while still performing better than budget on the back of increased circulation and greater advertising revenue, which he put down to the excellent team.